Yeh Jawaani Hai Deewani: Plot

-On the night of Aditi's wedding, Bunny leaves for Paris.
-At the airport, he realizes the importance of what he is leaving behind and instead goes to his home, where he reconciles with his stepmother Shivani.
+Following Aditi's wedding, Bunny heads to the airport in tears to leave for Paris.
+At the airport, he recalls being there eight years prior and realizes the importance of what he is leaving behind.
+He goes back to Sanjay's home in Mumbai, where he lets go of his previous resentment towards stepmother Shivani and expresses his regret to her over not having seen Sanjay before he died.
+Shivani reassures him that Sanjay wanted him to pursue whatever made him happy.
 On New Year's Eve, Naina, alone at home, receives a surprise visit from Bunny.
-He explains he has turned down his dream job to be with her and proposes spontaneously, but Naina fears that he might regret his decision later.
-Bunny counters that he is happy with her and wants to continue travelling – but with her, arguing that somehow they can make a life together.
-Naina concedes, and they have a conference call with Aditi and Avi.
-Aditi and Avi are happy to know that Naina and Bunny are together, and they all are having a great phone call together.
-They all wish each other Happy New Year and the film ends with Bunny and Naina embracing.
+He explains that he has turned down his dream job in Paris to be with her and proposes marriage.
+She fears that he might regret his decision, but Bunny counters that he is happy with her and wants to continue travelling – but with her, arguing that they can make a life together.
+Naina concedes, and they have a call with Aditi and Avi.
+They all wish each other a Happy New Year and the film ends with Bunny and Naina embracing.